rb-builder/rishabh.github.io/_posts/distributed-systems/2025-05-17-a-quorum-based-commit-protocol.md

 **Key takeaways**
 - **Key idea I took away** is coordinator (leader) election technique to handle consensus or concurrent access to shared state is a valid and **simple solution**.
-It also has a **Scalability issues** and **large blast radius** with complete system going into block state till failure is repaired.
+It also has a **scalability issues** by depending on single leader (host) and **large blast radius** with complete system going into block state till failure is repaired.
 This makes us think more about the problem and trade-offs.
 - **Key idea I took away** is to have an algorithm that can support decentralized decision making or rotating leaders can be very powerful.
 Even though the paper was focused on coordinator/leader based system, and chose new one during partition.
-  My thinking is can we choose new every 1 minute or so !!!
+My thinking is can we choose new leader randomly or deterministically every 1 minute or so !!!

 **Other learnings**
 - "Prepare to commit" state is a very useful and practical way to reach consensus and is resilient to network partitions.